EventStore/documentation/docs/clients/grpc/subscriptions.md

 ### Filtering out system events

-There are events in EventStoreDB called system events.
+There are events in KurrentDB called system events.
 These are prefixed with a `$` and under most circumstances you won't care about these.
 They can be filtered out by passing in a `SubscriptionFilterOptions` when subscribing to the `$all` stream.

 @[code{exclude-system}](@grpc:server_side_filtering.py;server-side-filtering.js;server-side-filtering.ts;server_side_filtering/ServerSideFiltering.java;server-side-filtering/Program.cs;serverSideFiltering.go;server_side_filtering.rs)

 ::: tip
-`$stats` events are no longer stored in EventStoreDB by default so there won't be as many `$` events as before.
+`$stats` events are no longer stored in KurrentDB by default so there won't be as many `$` events as before.
 :::

 ### Filtering by event type